-Part 4 of the Handbook1 provides guidance on how to identify and verify the identity of the customer in relation to both a natural and legal person.
-It also provides general guidance on the timing of identification and verification of identity.

-Please also see the stand-alone guidance document in relation to source of funds and source of wealth.
+Part 4 of the Code requires relevant persons to undertake customer due diligence and ongoing monitoring in relation to all business relationships.
+Chapter 3 of the Handbook provides guidance on how to identify and verify the identity of the customer in relation to both a natural and legal person.
+Also, guidance on the timing of identification and verification of identity is provided.
+Please also see section 3.8 of the Handbook for further details on source of funds and source of wealth.
+For details of particular concessions which may be applicable please see chapter 4 of the Handbook.

-In all cases where the requirements of Part 4 of the Code cannot be met (Paragraphs 9(9), 10(5), 12(11)) the procedures and controls must be provide that -
+In all cases where the requirements of Part 4 of the Code cannot be met (Paragraphs 8(5), 9(9), 10(5), 12(11), 14(6), 15(8) and 19(11)) the procedures and controls must be provide that -